 Los Angeles, CA 90025

-Currently serving as the Director of Thoracic Oncology at the University of California, Los Angeles Medical Center, Dr. Robert Cameron is also the Assistant Professor of Cardiothoracic and Surgical Oncology.
+Dr. Robert Cameron currently serves as the Director of the Comprehensive Mesothelioma Program at the University of California, Los Angeles Medical Center.
 Dr. Cameron earned his medical degree from UCLA where is also completed a General Surgery Residency.
 In addition, he completed an Oncology Fellowship at the National Cancer Institute as well as a residency in Cardiothoracic Surgery at Cornell-New York Hospital.

 Dr. Cameron has conducted extensive research in the areas of thoracic oncology, thoracic pain management, video-assisted surgery, lung volume reduction surgery and immunology.
 He currently participates in a number of professional associations and serves as Chairman of the UCLA-Jonsson Comprehensive Cancer Center.